jmooring/hugo-docs/content/en/contribute/documentation.md

 - Use the word "flag" instead of "option" when referring to a command line flag
 - Use "client side" as a noun, and "client-side" as an adjective
 - Capitalize the word "Markdown"
-- Hyphenate the term "open-source" when used an adjective.
+- Hyphenate the term "open-source" when used an adjective

 ### Page titles and headings